 Pratt Fine Arts Center, 1902 S Main St, Seattle, WA 98144.
 Community programs and art instruction for all ages, all skill levels and all abilities in professionally equipped glass making studio.
 Also offers classes in metals, wood, stone, drawing, painting, and printmaking.

 Tacoma Glassblowing Studio & Gallery, 114 S. 23rd St, Tacoma, WA 98402.
-Family business and glass art gallery offers glassblowing classes.
+Family business and glass art gallery (in-person and online) offers glassblowing classes.
 Free demos 6 days a week.
+TGS is one of the original glassblowing experiences in the Northwest and host of the popular Glass Pumpkin Patches in fall and Christmas Art Glass store for the holidays.

 Molten Works Glass Studio, 12810 NE 178th St., Woodinville, WA 98072.
 A fused glass studio focused on teaching classes that introduce you to the art of fusing glass.